 The word ‘cassis’ in French is not only the name for ‘blackcurrant’ in the language, but also the name for a pretty port town that lies right beside the seaside.
 A must-see on any trip to Provence, highlights of Cassis include candy-coloured houses, a Carolingian hotel, and easy access to the now designated heritage site, Calanques de Cassis.

 If you want a taste of the ‘real’ France then simply pick up an ice cream in a local flavour (lavender is a must-try!) and wander around the town.
 Just don’t forget your camera, almost every corner is picture perfect!
 For more town highlights, here are the very best things to do in Cassis.

 Fortified walls and a whole host of impressive structures come together to form a hilltop town that’s iconic the world over.
-Carcassonne was first founded as a fortified settlement in Gallo-Roman times and then further additions to the town’s defenses were added during the Middle Ages.
+Carcassonne was first founded as a fortified settlement in Gallo-Roman times and then further additions to the town’s defences were added during the Middle Ages.

-Although the medieval fortress lay in pretty bad shape by the 19th-century (money constraints, the lack of a needy for defenses etc. all contributed to the crumbling of the walls), the fortifications were heavily restored by architect Viollet-le-Duc (remember him from Mont Saint Michel?).
+Although the medieval fortress lay in pretty bad shape by the 19th-century (money constraints, the lack of a needy for defences etc. all contributed to the crumbling of the walls), the fortifications were heavily restored by architect Viollet-le-Duc (remember him from Mont Saint Michel?).

 Warm stone, a hundred cobbled lanes, and plenty of fountains are the trademark of Aix-en-Provence, a fairly substantial city which lies to the base of Montagne Sainte Victoire.
-Home to artist and impressionist Paul Cézanne, today you can follow in the footsteps of this famous Frenchman and even take your picture with a life-sized statue of Cezanne in front of the tourist office!
+Once home to artist and impressionist Paul Cézanne, today you can follow in the footsteps of this famous Frenchman and even take your picture with a life-sized statue of Cezanne in front of the tourist office!

 If you’re also looking for a little nightlife when it comes to your next destination, then I highly recommend considering Aix as it’s full of cafés, bars, bistros, and clubs thanks to its abundance of students!
 What’s more is that Aix is home to plenty of secret spots.
 For a longer stint in Provence, Aix-en-Provence also makes a great base.
 After all, here are the 10 best day trips from Aix-en-Provence.